London Book Fair: History

-In 1971, Lionel Leventhal organised The Specialist Publishers’ Exhibition for Librarians, with 22 exhibitors displaying titles on tabletops.
-Subsequently, now with business partner Clive Bingley, the scope and influence of the event grew and began to encompass bigger and more general publishers.
+In 1971, Lionel Leventhal, with business partner Clive Bingley, organised The Specialist Publishers’ Exhibition for Librarians, with 22 exhibitors displaying titles on tabletops.
+Subsequently, the scope and influence of the event grew and began to encompass bigger and more general publishers.
 In 1975, the initials LBF made their first appearance when the fair was renamed SPEX'75: The London Book Fair.
 By 1977 SPEX had been dropped and the title London Book Fair was born.

-Until 2006 the London Book Fair had been held at the Olympia exhibition centre, but it moved to the ExCeL Exhibition Centre in London's Docklands that year.
+Until 2006 the London Book Fair had been held at the Olympia exhibition centre, but it moved to the ExCeL Exhibition Centre in Custom House that year.
 Due to generally unfavourable feedback from attendees over the new location, such as the inconvenience of transport links or the infrastructure of the location, as well as the intervention resulting from other exhibitions and their wandering visitors, the book fair returned to west London in 2007 and took place at Earls Court Exhibition Centre from 16 to 18 April.
 After 2007, the London Book Fair was held at the Earls Court Exhibition Centre.
 In 2015 the LBF came back and took place in Olympia London on 14–16 April 2015 as part of London Book and Screen Week.
 After the success of the 43rd edition, in 2016, the London Book Fair stayed in Olympia.

 The London Book Fair has grown in size and importance over the years and is now considered as second only to the Frankfurt Book Fair as "a mecca for European publishers, booksellers, rights agents and media trend-spotters".

 Within a history of 42 years leading in the book market and exhibition, more than 25,000 publishers, booksellers, literary agents, librarians, media and industry suppliers from over 100 countries now attend the fair, according to the figures given by Jacks Thomas, Director of the London Book Fair.
 Book publishers come to London to publicize their upcoming titles and to sell and purchase subsidiary and translation rights for books from other publishers.
 More than 1700 international exhibitors participate in The London Book Fair.

-The 50th event was due to take place in 2020 but was cancelled as a precautionary measure against coronavirus contagion.
+The 50th event was due to take place in 2020 but was cancelled due to the COVID-19 pandemic, as a precaution.